Supply List for workshops

 Brushes:

-Bristle long flats – These are the standard oil brushes with white bristles.
+Bristle long flats – These are the standard oil brushes with off white bristles.
 Rosemary and Co. and Davinci Maestro are two brands I use.
-Other brands will work too.
+Other quality high brands will work too.
 Various sizes.

-Rosemary and Co Ivory long flats – various sizes.
+Rosemary and Co.
+Eclipse extra long combers – Variety of sizes.

 Paints – Basic oil colors that I am currently using:

-titanium white, cadmium yellow light or a lemon yellow, cadmium yellow deep, indian yellow, yellow ochre, cad. red (or permanent red), alizarin crimson, ultramarine blue and thalo blue, terra rosa (Windsor Newton) and Cassel Earth
+titanium white, cadmium yellow light or a lemon yellow, cadmium yellow, indian yellow, naples yellow, yellow ochre, cad. red (or permanent red), alizarin crimson, ultramarine blue and thalo turquoise, terre verte, olive green and raw umber.

 Paint brands I use include Charvin, Rembrandt, Winsor Newton, Gamblin and others.
 Any quality oil paint will work.